FarookBashaD12/Walmart-Retail-Sales-Analysis-/README.md

 ## Project Objective

-This project focuses on analyzing Walmart store sales data using **Python** and **Pandas** in a **Jupyter Notebook**.
-The goal is to identify trends, understand seasonal effects, evaluate sales by store and department, and extract key business insights to support data-driven decision making.
+This project is an end-to-end analysis and interactive dashboard solution for Walmart’s retail sales data.
+Using **Python** (for data preparation and cleaning) and **Power BI** (for business intelligence visualization), the goal is to extract actionable insights on store performance, holiday impact, efficiency, and key sales drivers across over 45 Walmart stores.

 ---